MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/radio-button.md

 ### Navigating with Xbox gamepad and remote control

-If you're using a gamepad to navigate within a RadioButtons control, the selection follows focus behavior is disabled.
-When navigating a RadioButtons control, no gamepad engagement is necessary to initiate navigation or to select RadioButton elements within the group.
+If you're using an Xbox gamepad or remote control to navigate within a RadioButtons control, the "selection follows focus" behavior is disabled and the "A" button must be pressed to select the radio button with focus.

 ## Accessibility behavior